rysmithdev/data-engineering-coding-challenge-rysmithdev/sql/DATA_ASSESSMENT.md

 	------------------------------------------------------------------------------------------------------------------------------------------------------
 	Concern				DISCCOUNT_PERCENT is currently stored as an integer

-	Potential Impact	May be unintuive/unexpected for downstream processing
+	Potential Impact	May be unexpected for downstream processing

 	Resolution			Consider casting to a decimal-based NUMBER, e.g. .05 instead of 5
 ----------------------------------------------------------------------------------------------------------------------------------------------------------